 This working group is collaboratively investigating potential sources of the chemical and possible remedies.
 This work includes enhanced sampling and assessment as well as sharing of data and information.
 As a potential source or sources are identified, the group will work to coordinate a course of action to quickly address any potential risks to the environment or public health.

 New Jersey is committed to protecting our drinking water from chemical exposure risks and will continue to work together with our partners in the public and private sectors to address this issue.
-As an important part of the DEP’s efforts to protect public health, last week the New Jersey Drinking Water Quality Institute, comprised of the state’s leading water quality experts, voted 12-0 to recommend establishing a health-based drinking water Maximum Contaminant Level (MCL) of 0.33 parts per billion.
-This recommendation will be forwarded to NJDEP Commissioner Shawn LaTourette for review in the coming weeks.
+As an important part of the DEP’s efforts to protect public health, the New Jersey Drinking Water Quality Institute (DWQI), comprised of the state’s leading water quality experts, voted 12-0 to recommend establishing a health-based drinking water Maximum Contaminant Level (MCL) of 0.33 parts per billion.
+This recommendation by DWQI, was accepted by NJDEP Commissioner Shawn LaTourette on December 16, 2021.

 1,4-dioxane is a synthetic chemical used as a solvent in products such as adhesives, resins, oils and waxes and wood pulping, and was formerly used as a stabilizer for chlorinated organic solvents.
 1,4-dioxane is also used in the manufacture of pharmaceuticals, certain plastics and rubber, and other products.